matthewhadley/homeassistant-dropback/dropback/DOCS.md

 ### Installation

-1. Add the Add-on repository to your Home Assistant instance: `https://github.com/matthewhadley/homeassistant-dropback`
+1. Add the Add-on repository to your Home Assistant Add-on Store by adding this repository: `https://github.com/matthewhadley/homeassistant-dropback` (need help? see https://www.home-assistant.io/addons on how to install third party Add-ons).
 2. Install the Dropback Add-on
 3. Configure the Add-on following the steps below